-Within our topics pupils also have the opportunity to listen and appraise music and learn about composers, styles, traditions across historical periods.
-Pupils also listen to a range of music at the beginning of our Collective Worship and have the opportunity to discuss it.
+Within our topics pupils also have the opportunity to listen and appraise music using subject specific language and learn about composers, styles, traditions across historical periods and from different cultural backgrounds.

 Our music curriculum fulfils the following aims from the National Curriculum: